 *T=tablespoon and t=teaspoon

 If adding the essential oils, it’s particularly important to make this recipe in a glass bottle.
 It’s always prudent to avoid plastic when possible, but especially when using essential oils.
-The plastic will leach chemicals into the spray and then you’ll be spraying phthalates on your head and you’ll completely defeat the purpose of making your own detangling spray!
+The plastic can leach chemicals into the spray and then you’ll be spraying phthalates on your head and you’ll completely defeat the purpose of making your own detangling spray!

 I’m so happy to tell you that this DIY detangling spray has greatly reduced the drama surrounding our morning get-ready routine… well, at least for the hair.
-I hope this recipe helps smooth out your morning routine too!
+I hope this recipe helps smooth out your morning routine, too!

 p.s.
 If you’re dealing with dry, brittle hair you’ll definitely want to try our nourishing DIY hair oil!